Homo-carbonis/ReactionDiffusion.jl/docs/src/index.md

 This returns all parameter combinations that can break symmetry from a homogeneous initial condition.
 We take advantage of the highly performant numerical solvers in [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) to be able to simulate millions of parameter sets per minute on a standard laptop.

-We may then take a single parameter set and simulate its spatiotemporal dynamics directly, using `Plots.jl` to visualize the resulting pattern:
+We may then take a single parameter set and simulate its spatiotemporal dynamics directly.

 ```@example quickstart
 param1 = get_params(model, turing_params[1000])